-Like the RM5260, the RM5261 implements the MIPS IV Instruction Set Architecture, and is therefore fully upward compatible with applications that run on processors implementing the earlier generation MIPS I-III instruction sets.
-Additionally, the RM5261 includes three implementation specific instructions not found in the baseline MIPS IV ISA but that are useful in the embedded market place.
-Described in detail in a later section, these instructions are integer multiply-accumulate and 3-operand integer multiply.
+The RM5261A implements the MIPS IV Instruction Set Architecture and is therefore fully upward compatible with applications that run on processors implementing the earlier generation MIPS I-III instruction sets.
+Additionally, the RM5261A includes two implementation specific instructions not found in the baseline MIPS IV ISA but that are useful in the embedded market place.
+These instructions are integer multiply-accumulate (MAD) and 3-operand integer multiply (MUL).

-The RM5261 integer unit includes thirty-two general purpose 64-bit registers, a load/store architecture with single cycle ALU operations (add, sub, logical, shift) and an autonomous multiply/divide unit.
-Additional register resources include: the HI/LO result registers for the twooperand integer multiply/divide operations, and the program counter (PC).
+The RM5261A integer unit includes thirty-two general purpose 64-bit registers, a load/store architecture with single cycle ALU operations (add, sub, logical, shift) and an autonomous multiply/divide unit.
+Additional register resources include: the HI/LO result registers for the two-operand integer multiply/divide operations, and the program counter (PC).